ANSANJAY/KernelPrintk/9_kern_cont/readme.md

-**1. Concept 📘**

-**KERN_CONT: Continuing Log Lines in the Linux Kernel**
+# **KERN_CONT: Continuing Log Lines in the Linux Kernel**

-Within the Linux kernel's logging mechanism, each `printk` statement typically starts a new line in the log.
-However, there might be scenarios where developers want to append to the current line of the log instead of starting a new one.
-This is where `KERN_CONT` becomes valuable.
+Within the Linux kernel's logging mechanism, each `printk` statement typically starts a new line in the log
+- However, there might be scenarios where developers want to append to the current line of the log instead of starting a new one.
+- This is where `KERN_CONT` becomes valuable.

 When you prefix your `printk` message with `KERN_CONT`, it signals the kernel's logging system that the message should continue on the current line rather than starting a new one.
 It's a useful feature for situations where you're printing in a loop or want to aggregate multiple log statements onto a single line for clarity.